Zerg00s/FlowPowerAppsMigrator/README.md

 - If the source and the target sites were created using different languages, then the app migrator will fail with the [Access is denied (Exception from HRESULT: 0x80070005 (E_ACCESSDENIED))](https://github.com/Zerg00s/FlowPowerAppsMigrator/issues/34) error.
 - Migrated lists with custom content types end up with an extra content type that should be deleted manually after migration.
 - Migrated lists might need fields added to the content type or a form.
 In some cases, migrated lists show only the Title in the edit form.

+### 3.10.1 Version - 2025-06-08

+#### Changes
+- Added more error handling to the migrator.
+If the migrator fails, it will now display a more descriptive error message.

 ### 3.8.6 Version - 2023-05-10